 - Beachport - Drink in the splendid coastal views as you amble along the second-longest jetty in the state.

 - Robe - Indulge your tastebuds in Southern Rock Lobsters and other magnificent seafood.

-- Cape Jaffa - Significant town within Limestone Coast that is championed for its incredible coastline, superb wine region and scintillating natural attractions.
+- Cape Jaffa - A significant town within Limestone Coast that is championed for its incredible coastline, superb wine region and scintillating natural attractions.

-- Coorong National Park - Glorious saline lagoon which extends for 140km and presents wonderful opportunities for camping, boating, kayaking, walking, fishing and 4WD, as well as to learn about indigenous and European history.
+- Coorong National Park - Glorious saline lagoon which extends for 140km and presents wonderful opportunities for camping, boating, kayaking, walking, fishing and 4WD, as well as for learning about indigenous and European history.